-There are as many as 15 different credit card frauds happening around the world even as you read this article.
-And it’s quite likely you’re already a victim or could be affected anytime, unless you take special precautions.
+There are as many as 15 different credit card frauds happening around the world, even as you read this article.
+And it’s quite likely you’re already a victim or could be affected anytime unless you take special precautions.

-Reasons behind Credit Card Frauds
+Reasons Behind Credit Card Frauds

 More than 1.2 billion credit cards are circulating around the world.
-These come from various credit card issuers including Visa, MasterCard, Discover, Diners Club, American Express and others.
+These come from various credit card issuers, including Visa, MasterCard, Discover, Diners Club, American Express and others.

 Secondly, a lot of credit card users are careless.
-So, it’s necessary to learn how to use credit card before getting one.
+So, it’s necessary to learn how to use a credit card before getting one.
 They use their credit card online from public computers such as cybercafés and workplaces.

 And sometimes, they make online purchases by actually using the card at public places where criminals can note the number, Card Verification Code (CVC) or Card Verification Value (CVV) easily.

-As you would know a credit card is something essential nowadays.
-We may have plenty of money or maybe short of cash.
+As you would know, a credit card is something essential nowadays.
+We may have plenty of money or may be short of cash.

-Losses from Credit Card Frauds
+Losses from Credit Card Fraud

 - Banks and financial institutions have to bear the cost of credit card fraud due to their consumer protection policies.
-Usually, the credit card issuer refunds the money to the cardholder, if they can adequately prove fraud.
+Usually, the credit card issuer refunds the money to the cardholder if they can adequately prove fraud.

-15 Different Credit Card Frauds
+15 Different Types Of Credit Card Frauds

 Therefore, I’m providing a brief description of how this credit card fraud occurs.
 This could help you protect your credit card.